Meghan Markle's Bouncy-Hair Trick Is Ridiculously Easy — & Free

 Advertisement

-Like any well-rounded beauty enthusiast, future Duchess or otherwise, Markle's top product picks run the high-low gamut from her favourite Nivea body lotion to the classic £25.50-a-pop Yves Saint Laurent Touche Éclat pen she swears by.
+Like any well-rounded beauty enthusiast, future Duchess or otherwise, Markle's top product picks run the high-low gamut from her favorite Nivea body lotion to the classic $42-a-pop Yves Saint Laurent Touche Éclat pen she swears by.
 But believe it or not, Markle's secret to the kind of shiny, voluminous hair that gives Kate Middleton's signature waves a run for their money is completely free of charge.

-And Markle has one other beauty hack you can manage on the cheap: facial exercises, inspired by the techniques used by celebrity-favourite facialist Nichola Joss.
+And Markle has one other beauty hack you can manage on the cheap: facial exercises, inspired by the techniques used by celebrity-favorite facialist Nichola Joss.
 "I swear it works, as silly as you may feel," she said.
 "On the days I do it, my cheekbones and jawline are way more sculpted."
-Technically, scoring an appointment with Joss herself at her London HQ will run you upward of £200, but watching her facial-massage instructional videos on YouTube doesn't cost a penny.
+Technically, scoring an appointment with Joss herself at her London HQ will run you upward of $300, but watching her facial-massage instructional videos on YouTube doesn't cost a dime.

 Advertisement